Azadeh Tabazadeh

 Azadeh Tabazadeh is an Iranian geophysicist and author known for her work in atmospheric science, work which has improved our understanding of the reactions that affect ozone depletion and highlighted the impact human activity has on the atmosphere.

 Early life and education

 Tabazadeh grew up in Tehran, Iran, raised by her father Modjtaba, and her mother, Azar.
 Her father was a civil engineer.
-In 1973, when she was 8 years old, she received a chemistry set as a present for Nowruz, from her uncle, a Geology student.
-She also received the memoirs of Marie Curie which showed her for the first time that women could be successful scientists.
-She cites these presents as key moments in developing her passion for science.
+In 1973, when she was eight years old, she received a chemistry set as a present for Nowruz, from her uncle, a Geology student.
+She also received the memoirs of Marie Curie, which showed her for the first time that women could be successful scientists.
+These presents are key to developing her passion for science.